This post may contain affiliate links. If you make a purchase, I'll receive a commission. Disclosure Policy.

 Now, content can mean many different things.
 It doesn’t always have to mean you start a company blog; but, a blog (in my opinion) is the best place to start.
 It helps you get discovered in search, gives you something to share on social media so you have a way to build authority, and can be even used to help you run retargeting campaigns.

 If you’re not able to blog for whatever reason, think about creating audio or video content.
 Or social media posts with compelling graphics.
 Something.
-Pick something to communicate the value you can offer your potential customers and do it to the best of your ability with your available time and resources.
+Pick something to that will allow you to communicate the value you offer and do it with relentless consistency.

 The smartest approach to getting your content discovered by your target audience and in search is to do keyword research (use KWFinder) and social research (use BuzzSumo) to see what people are actively searching for and sharing.